-Volvo’s XC90 SUV may have stolen the limelight in recent years, but at heart the Swedish marque’s an estate car specialist, with more than 60 years of wagon-building prestige.
+Representing a return to its corporate roots is the Volvo V90 estate.
+While the XC90 SUV may have stolen the limelight in recent years, at heart the Swedish marque’s an estate car specialist, with decades of wagon-building prestige to its name.

-However, the last couple of offerings haven’t been the most inspiring, so this new model - the Volvo V90 - has a hard task ahead if it wants to make a good impression.
+However, the last couple of V70 offerings haven’t been the most inspiring, so this new model – resurrecting the V90 badge – has a hard task ahead if it wants to make a good impression.

 Based on same platform as the XC90